Career Timeline of Stephen Colbert: Major Achievements and Milestones

 Discover the career path of Stephen Colbert, from the first major opportunity to industry-changing achievements.

-Stephen Colbert is a multifaceted American entertainer, known for his satirical wit and political commentary.
-He gained prominence as the host of The Colbert Report (2005-2014), where he portrayed a fictional conservative pundit.
-Since 2015, he has hosted The Late Show with Stephen Colbert, a more traditional late-night talk show, while still incorporating his signature comedic style and political insights.
-He is a writer, producer, and actor as well.
+Stephen Colbert is an American comedian, writer, producer, political commentator, actor, and television host.
+He gained prominence as the host of the satirical Comedy Central program *The Colbert Report* (2005-2014) where he played a character based on conservative political pundits.
+Since 2015, he has hosted *The Late Show with Stephen Colbert* on CBS, a more traditional late-night talk show, though still infused with his comedic and often political perspectives.

-After graduating in 1986, Stephen Colbert took a job answering phones and selling souvenirs at Second City and then signed up for improvisation classes.
+After graduating in 1986, Stephen Colbert accepted a job answering phones and selling souvenirs at Second City and started taking improvisation classes there.

 1995: Debut of Exit 57

-In 1995, Exit 57, a sketch comedy show created by Amy Sedaris, Paul Dinello and Stephen Colbert, debuted on Comedy Central and was nominated for five CableACE Awards.
+In 1995, Exit 57, a sketch comedy show created by Stephen Colbert, Amy Sedaris, and Paul Dinello, debuted on Comedy Central.

 1996: End of Exit 57